tfonzi/discord_bot_project/README.md

 Things you'll want to do in AWS:

  - Create secret keys for discord, open-ai, and redis password.
+(Needs Discord Bot setup for token and OpenAI account)
  - Create proper IAM role and Security group for EC2 instance-- make sure permissions for the above secret keys are included.
  - Start up in EC2 with the following start-up script in the user data field